bertelschmitt/multistreamYOLO/MultiYOLO.md

 ## Needless to say, but said anyway:
 All the settings used in init_yolo are on a per-session basis.
 From session to session, settings can be completely different, or mostly all the same.

+## To Do

+-	Each YOLO instance is completely separate, resulting in a massive duplication of memory usage, even if the same model (or mostly the same) is used in the processes.
+At up to 3 gigabyte per process, it can add up.
+Investigate where shared memory can be used.
+-	Send error messages back to the calling process for graceful error handling.
+-	Investigate using CV2 instead of PIL for image processing, the drawing of boxes takes too much time.
+Dispense with the box drawing if only the coordinates are needed

 ## Infamous last words.
 Development was on Ubuntu 18.04, with Python3.7.
 Except for a successful run on python 3.8, no other systems were tested.
 My programming skills are completely self-taught.
 I tried my hands on assembler and BASIC half a century ago, and I took up Python to keep me busy after retirement.
 My code definitely is in need of improvement, and it could be completely flawed.
 Have at it.